Raphael J. Moses

-Raphael Jacob Moses (1812-1893) was an American lawyer, plantation owner, Confederate officer and politician.
+Major Raphael Jacob Moses (January 20, 1812 – 1893) was an American lawyer, planter, and politician who served in the Confederate States Army during the American Civil War.

 Biography

 Early life

 Moses was born in 1812 to a prominent Jewish-American family in Charleston, South Carolina.
 His family fought in the American Revolutionary War of 1775–1783, and he was a fifth-generation South Carolinian.
 His father was Israel Moses and his mother, Deborah Cohen.
 He grew up in Charleston.